khushboopal176/Learning-Node/1. Starting-A-Basic-Web-Server/README.md

 ### Requirements

-1. You know about installing packages from npm
+1. You know about installing packages from npm.
+The folders in this series are supposed to be standalone node.js projects.
+Before starting any part of the series, please run `npm init` in the folder.
+You are provided with `ref.js` in each folder for reference but you are expected to make a separate file `index.js` for working.

 ### Steps